Skip to content

 Instructions

 • Preheat the oven to 375 degrees.
-Brush two cookie sheets with melted butter and refrigerate them.
-(You can also use cookie sheets covered with parchment paper.
-I tried both ways and the parchment paper was a bit easier when removing the cookies from the baking sheet.)
+Brush two cookie sheets with melted butter and refrigerate them or cover with parchment paper.
+(See tips below on preparing your baking sheets.)

-• Lightly beat the egg whites with a fork in a medium bowl.
+• Lightly beat the egg whites with a fork in a medium bowl until foamy.
 Add the coconut, sugar, flour, and butter and stir together.
 Drop a level teaspoon of the mixture onto a baking sheet and flatten slightly with a spoon.
 Using a wet fork, evenly spread the mixture out so that it is very thin.
 Each cookie should be roughly 3 inches in diameter.

 Coconut Tuiles